clojurebridge-minneapolis/track1-chatter/Pages/Page 4_ Change code.md

     On branch fix-readme
     nothing to commit, working directory clean

-Now we're on the `fix-readme` branch.
+We've confirmed we are now on the `fix-readme` branch.

-It's important to check out the branch.
-Git won't do it automatically, and you can find yourself making commits into the `master` branch.
-This usually isn't disastrous, but it's often very messy to clean up if things go wrong.
+It's important to check out the branch when making changes.
+Git does not do it automatically, so you can end up commiting changes to the `master` branch.
+This usually isn't disastrous, but it's often very messy to clean up if things go wrong and it's difficult to keep track of versions.

 #### Changing README.md

-Open the `README.md` file and replace the two FIXMEs.
+Open the `README.md` file in your editor and replace the two "FIXMEs" with different text.
 Save the file.

 Now, if you ask git for the status, it will show that `README.md` has changed.

     $: git status
     On branch fix-readme